 The globe must’ve looked like a large oyster to Prince on April 11th, 1983.
 He had just wrapped up The 1999 Tour, his biggest tour up to that point, 1999 had peaked at #5 on Billboard’s Top 200, “1999” and “Little Red Corvette” were red hot, tearing up the charts; where do you go from there?
 Following a career arc in hindsight makes everything seem obvious when you’re already aware of how they progressed, but I’m sure there were moments where a 24-year-old Prince looked across the crowd during one of his shows on his largest tour yet, and believed he had reached the top.

-Of course the film wouldn’t do that alone, everyone knows the real star of this personal project is the music, and if anyone else had told Steve Fargnoli that they wouldn’t sign with Warner Bros unless they received a movie from their new deal they had bargained for during recordings on the previous album, I believe the WB brass would have responded with a brazen “fuck you”, but by this point Prince had essentially mastered the art of using big studio money to flesh out and perfect his projects; listen to “1999” and then “I Wanna Be Your Lover”, “1999” was tracked at The Purple House, and “I Wanna Be Your Lover” was tracked in an actual big budget studio, but can you tell based on the ear test?
+Of course the film wouldn’t do that alone, everyone knows the real star of this personal project is the music, and if anyone else had told Steve Fargnoli that they wouldn’t sign with Warner Bros. unless they received a movie from their new deal they had bargained for during recordings on the previous album, I believe the WB brass would have responded with a brazen “fuck you.”
+By this point however, Prince had essentially mastered the art of using big studio money to flesh out and perfect his projects; listen to “1999” and then “I Wanna Be Your Lover.”
+“1999” was tracked at The Purple House, and “I Wanna Be Your Lover” was tracked in an actual big budget studio, but can you tell based on the ear test?
 He wasn’t the giant of pop culture he would become following the release of this album, but Warner had good enough reason to invest a film into their virtuoso, especially since he was going to make the soundtrack.
-Throw him some cash, and get the fuck out the way; simple enough.
+Throw him some cash and get the fuck out the way; simple enough.

 Recordings for the album began in the Summer of ’83, although “Baby I’m a Star” predates every song here, as it was originally tracked at The Purple House in late ’81, around the same time Prince was departing for The Controversy Tour.
-Five of the nine tracks were recorded in one night, on August 3rd, 1983, at First Avenue nightclub in Minneapolis, the primary club in the film.
-“Let’s Go Crazy”, “Computer Blue”, “I Would Die 4 U”, “Baby I’m a Star”, and “Purple Rain”, were all recorded during the one-off show.
-“Let’s Go Crazy” was re-worked into a studio version just four days later at The Warehouse in St. Louis Park, Minneapolis; also featured in the film1.
+Five of the nine tracks were recorded in one night, on August 3rd, 1983, at the First Avenue nightclub in Minneapolis, the primary club in the film.
+“Let’s Go Crazy,” “Computer Blue,” “I Would Die 4 U,” “Baby I’m a Star,” and “Purple Rain,” were all recorded during the one-off show.
+“Let’s Go Crazy” was reworked into a studio version just four days later at The Warehouse in St. Louis Park, Minneapolis; also featured in the film1.
 A day later, “Computer Blue” was also tracked in this same location.
-“Darling Nikki”, the track that caught the ire of Tipper Gore and caused multiple politicians to raise their brows in disgust, spearheading a collaboration that resulted in the formation of the parental advisory warning, was the first song recorded, tracked in mid-July 1983, at Prince’s Purple House.
+“Darling Nikki,” the track that caught the ire of Tipper Gore and caused multiple politicians to raise their brows in disgust, spearheading a collaboration that resulted in the formation of the parental advisory warning, was the first song recorded, tracked in mid-July 1983, at Prince’s Purple House.

-Different configurations of Purple Rain floated around at various times; one where John L. Rogers’s composition credit for “Computer Blue” was a separate track titled “Father’s Song”, and one later where both “Let’s Go Crazy” and “Computer Blue” were extended to their full seven and 14 minute versions, respectively.
-An earlier configuration included the song “Wednesday”, but that song has inexplicably disappeared into the annals of the vault.
-Once “Take Me with U”, and more importantly, “When Doves Cry”, were recorded, the aforementioned songs were trimmed down to accommodate the two new tracks.
+Different configurations of Purple Rain floated around at various times; one where John L. Rogers’ composition credit for “Computer Blue” was a separate track titled “Father’s Song,” and one later where both “Let’s Go Crazy” and “Computer Blue” were extended to their full seven and 14 minute versions, respectively.
+An earlier configuration included the song “Wednesday,” but that song has inexplicably disappeared into the annals of The Vault.
+Once “Take Me with U,” and more importantly, “When Doves Cry,” were recorded, the aforementioned songs were trimmed down to accommodate the two new tracks.
 Nearly every track was mixed, overdubbed, or edited in some fashion during late March of 1984, with a heavy bulk of the work being done on March 22nd.
 Fortifying the album’s track list during the film’s post-production phase proved that patience is a virtue, ensuring himself a well-crafted structure at a commercially digestible pace.
 A steady diet always trims fat.